nicbarker/clay/README.md

 ### Clay_Initialize

-`void Clay_Initialize(Clay_Arena arena)`
+`void Clay_Initialize(Clay_Arena arena, Clay_Dimensions layoutDimensions)`

-Takes a `Clay_Arena` and initializes the internal memory mapping.
+Initializes the internal memory mapping, and sets the internal dimensions for layout.

+### Clay_SetLayoutDimensions

+`void Clay_SetLayoutDimensions(Clay_Dimensions dimensions)`

+Sets the internal layout dimensions.
+Cheap enough to be called every frame with your screen dimensions to automatically respond to window resizing, etc.

 ### Clay_SetPointerPosition

-`void Clay_SetPointerPosition(Clay_Vector2 position)`
+`void Clay_SetPointerPosition(Clay_Vector2 position, bool isPointerDown)`

-Sets the internal pointer position (i.e. current mouse / touch position) and recalculates overlap info, which is used for mouseover / click calculation (via [Clay_PointerOver](#clay_pointerover) and updating scroll containers with [Clay_UpdateScrollContainers](#clay_updatescrollcontainers)
+Sets the internal pointer position and state (i.e. current mouse / touch position) and recalculates overlap info, which is used for mouseover / click calculation (via [Clay_PointerOver](#clay_pointerover) and updating scroll containers with [Clay_UpdateScrollContainers](#clay_updatescrollcontainers). **isPointerDown should represent the current state this frame, e.g. it should be `true` for the entire duration the left mouse button is held down.** Clay has internal handling for detecting click / touch start & end.

 ### Clay_UpdateScrollContainers

-`void Clay_UpdateScrollContainers(bool isPointerActive, Clay_Vector2 scrollDelta, float deltaTime)`
+`void Clay_UpdateScrollContainers(bool enableDragScrolling, Clay_Vector2 scrollDelta, float deltaTime)`

 This function handles scrolling of containers.
-It responds to both `scrollDelta`, which represents mouse wheel or trackpad scrolling this frame, as well as "touch scrolling" on mobile devices.
+It responds to both `scrollDelta`, which represents mouse wheel or trackpad scrolling this frame, as well as "touch scrolling" on mobile devices, or "drag scrolling" with a mouse or similar device.

-Touch scrolling only occurs if the `isPointerActive` parameter is `true`, **and** [Clay_SetPointerPosition](#clay_setpointerposition) has been called this frame.
+Touch / drag scrolling only occurs if the `enableDragScrolling` parameter is `true`, **and** [Clay_SetPointerPosition](#clay_setpointerposition) has been called this frame.
 As a result, you can simply always call it with `false` as the first argument if you want to disable touch scrolling.

 `deltaTime` is the time **in seconds** since the last frame (e.g. 0.016 is **16 milliseconds**), and is used to normalize & smooth scrolling across different refresh rates.

 ### Clay_BeginLayout

-`void Clay_BeginLayout(int screenWidth, int screenHeight)`
+`void Clay_BeginLayout()`

 Prepares clay to calculate a new layout.
-Called each frame / layout **before** any of the [Element Macros](#element-macros). `screenWidth` and `screenHeight` don't neccessarily have to be the screen or window height - you can use clay to lay out an arbitrary sub-section of a window.
+Called each frame / layout **before** any of the [Element Macros](#element-macros).

 ### Clay_EndLayout

-`Clay_RenderCommandArray Clay_EndLayout(int screenWidth, int screenHeight)`
+`Clay_RenderCommandArray Clay_EndLayout()`

 Ends declaration of element macros and calculates the results of the currrent layout.
 Renders a [Clay_RenderCommandArray](#clay_rendercommandarrray) containing the results of the layout calculation.